 Depending on the difficulties you are having in training your dog, there are basically three kinds of electronic (or “shock”) collars on the market to choose from:

 Containment System.
 These shock collars work in conjunction with an underground electric cable.
 Designed to keep the animal from straying beyond certain limits, such as a backyard, the underground cable is linked to the dog’s collar.
 When approaching the boundary of the system, the dog is warned with by a signal from the collar and if this is ignored a mild electric shock is delivered.
-Most dogs learn pretty quickly to respond to the warning signal and to stay within their boundaries but some take longer and the shock delivered can be increased until the lesson is learnt.
+Most dogs learn pretty quickly to respond to the warning signal and to stay within their boundaries but some take longer and the shock delivered can be increased until the lesson is learned.
 Containment systems are very popular in congested urban areas and have been shown to be very effective in almost all cases.

 Barking Collar.
 Excessive and unnecessary barking is a very common problem with dogs and especially with younger animals.
 A Barking Collar is, as the name implies, is designed to deter the dog from barking and these devices are extremely effective.
 A good barking collar has adjustable settings and will only be triggered by prolonged or excessively loud barking.
 When the collar is triggered, it will deliver either a mild shock or strong vibration and dogs quickly learn to moderate their barking behavior once they make the connection between barking and receiving a mild shock.